rogit31/vostera.md/Session Planning.md

 - How to reveal Vespera's goals
 - Make all the items that they got on dndbeyond
 - Give Daniel the repo and instructions on what to do
+- Write down the names of all the original children
+- Lock in the specifics of the ACR

 # Plot
 ## Plot Objectives